How To Knit Seed Stitch For Beginners

 The Seed Stitch Pattern

-When you are knitting the seed stitch pattern it is good to remember that the knits and purls never build up on top of each other.
+When you are knitting the seed stitch pattern, remember that the knits and purls never build up on top of each other.

 This stitch is commonly used in scarf patterns and hats.

-To see an example of a seed stitch knitting pattern take a look at this infinity scarf pattern here – Infinity Scarf Knitting Pattern.
+To see an example of a seed stitch knitting pattern, take a look at this infinity scarf pattern here – Infinity Scarf Pattern (Seed Stitch)

 knitted+infinity+scarf